TMTM

 richard johnson/istockphoto

 There are certain people who shouldn't take cruises, and germaphobes are one of them.
 But even if you don't normally carry hand sanitizer around in your purse, you should absolutely utilize the sanitizer stations before eating or touching anything at the buffet.
-There's a reason there are so many of those stations around a cruise ship: norovirus outbreaks are common, and 2023 was a record-breaking year
+There's a reason there are so many of those stations around a cruise ship: norovirus outbreaks are common, and 2025 has already been a record-breaking year, outpacing 2023 and 2024 and we're not even halfway through the year.

 Trust us, you do not want to spend half your vacation quarantined by the ship's doctor in your cabin and that tiny bathroom.